astronomer/airflow-guides/guides/rerunning-dags.md

 ### Clearing Tasks in Bulk

-Sometimes you may need to re-run many tasks or DAGs at the same time.
-Rather than manually clicking on every task you need to re-run, you can clear task statuses in bulk.
+Sometimes you may need to rerun many tasks or DAGs at the same time.
+Rather than manually clicking on every task you need to rerun, you can clear task statuses in bulk.
 To do so:

 1. In the Airflow UI, go to the **Browse** tab and click on the **Task Instances** view.
-2. Select any tasks that you want to re-run
+2. Select any tasks that you want to rerun
 3. Click on the Actions drop down and select **Clear**.

 ![Clear Task Bulk](https://assets2.astronomer.io/main/guides/re-running-dags/bulk_clear_tasks.png)

-To re-run entire DAGs in bulk, you can follow a similar process by going to the **DAG Runs** view (under the **Browse** tab), selecting the DAG runs you want to re-run, and selecting **Clear the State** under the Actions drop down.
+To rerun entire DAGs in bulk, you can follow a similar process by going to the **DAG Runs** view (under the **Browse** tab), selecting the DAG runs you want to rerun, and selecting **Clear the State** under the Actions drop down.

 ![Clear DAGs Bulk](https://assets2.astronomer.io/main/guides/re-running-dags/bulk_clear_dags.png)